-Request No. 2006-02289 also pursues records to confirm or deny multiple, independent reports of La Tuna staff unlawfully retaliating against some or all New Mexican prisoners through (a) extended detention in the Special Housing Unit ("SHU," or "the Hole"); (b) unjustified restrictions on inmate communications and family relationships, through restrictions on mails, telephone use, and visitation; and (c) credible allegations of La Tuna staff using unnecessary - and so excessive - force against compliant New Mexican inmates.
+This Request also pursues records to confirm or deny multiple, independent reports of La Tuna staff unlawfully retaliating against some or all New Mexican prisoners through (a) extended detention in the Special Housing Unit ("SHU," or "the Hole"); (b) unjustified restrictions on inmate communications and family relationships, through restrictions on mails, telephone use, and visitation; and (c) credible allegations of La Tuna staff using unnecessary - and so excessive - force against compliant New Mexican inmates.
 Staff Retaliation is also alleged to include the false swearing of BOP/DOJ disciplinary complaints against inmates.

 Since the day of submission of the corollary 12/1 Request - nearly four months - at least one inmate has been removed by La Tuna staff to the Hole and left there without mandatory administrative notice or hearings.
-Credible allegations have since arisen of worms in the food presented to La Tuna SHU inmates; of cockroach infestations; of excessive mold and sporing without appropriate ventilation; of filth throughout the Hole, but; absence of adequate cleaning supplies; and, failure of BOP staff to even offer SHU inmates clean clothes or bedding.
-In the confined space of the SHU, inmates commonly sit three and four-deep in a 9'-x-6' cement rectangle.
+Credible allegations have since arisen of worms in the food presented to La Tuna SHU inmates; of insect and rat infestations in both the SHU and in FCI La Tuna's kitchen; of excessive mold and sporing in the SHU, without appropriate ventilation; of filth throughout the Hole, but; absence of adequate cleaning supplies; and, failure of BOP staff to even offer SHU inmates clean clothes or bedding.
+In the confined space of the SHU, inmates commonly sit three and four-deep in a 9'-x-6' cement rectangle, while the inmate population of nearly 1,200 men exceeds the BOP's own rated capacity for La Tuna.
 The filth, infestation, malnourishment, and lack of essential medical and psychological care credibly alleged against BOP/DOJ Staff present an entirely separate health and safety ground for expedited process.

-Three truckloads of La Tuna staffers watched KFOX-TV 14 film roughly one hour of interviews with concerned family members after inmate visits last week.
+Three truckloads of La Tuna staffers watched KFOX-TV 14 film roughly one hour of interviews with concerned family members after recent inmate visits.
 The BOP's concern about News Media filming, as well as the report that La Tuna staff thereafter demanded of KFOX-TV the ability to "refute" opposing information after La Tuna staff had already waived express requests for information, this BOP conduct amplifies the media concern here addressed.
 It also testifies to certain Staff concern about media attention, and thus underscores the exceptional need - in both the media and the criminal justice community - for expedited records production.
-In part to satisfy these criteria and the separate requirements for public interest fee waiver, true copies of this Appeal will also be forwarded directly to KFOX-TV journalists Benn Swann and Andrea Troll, whose News Media outlet aired a story on FCI La Tuna on or about last Friday evening, March 17, 2006.
+In part to satisfy these criteria and the separate requirements for public interest fee waiver, true copies of this Appeal will also be forwarded directly to KFOX-TV journalists Benn Swann and Andrea Troll, whose News Media outlet aired a story on FCI La Tuna on or about Friday evening, March 17, 2006.

-Just as Congress debates new and expanded Mandatory Minimum sentences to Federal prison, allegations here lie that corruption and gangs control the administration of a Federal prison.
-FOIA Request No. 2006-02289 seeks Federal agency records to confirm or deny credible reports of unconstitutional and abusive Justice Department practices within and surrounding FCI La Tuna, New Mexico/Texas.
+Just as Congress debates new and expanded Mandatory Minimum sentences to Federal prison, allegations here lie that corrupt correctional officers and Latin gangs control the administration of a Federal prison.
+This FOIA Request seeks Federal agency records to confirm or deny credible reports of unconstitutional and abusive Justice Department practices within and surrounding FCI La Tuna, New Mexico/Texas.
 These abusive practices resemble those practices committed by United States military abroad, including National Guard and Reserve citizen-activations, and which may have been returned to the BOP from overseas Defense Department service.
+Certainly evidence supports expedited processing of the records that either disprove allegations of BOP understaffing or, alternatively, demonstrate the danger that innocent Federal agents and inmates now face.